kerberos-io/documentation/content/factory/getting-started/index.md

 - Access Key: this should match the access key of one of your Kerberos Vault accounts.

-- Secret Access Key: this should match the secret access key of one of your Kerberos Vault accounts.
+- Secret Key: this should match the secret key of one of your Kerberos Vault accounts.

 {{< figure src="kerberos-factory-kerberos-vault.gif" alt="Using Kerberos Vault you can bring your own storage, and store the recordings of your agents in your own storage provider." caption="Using Kerberos Vault you can bring your own storage, and store the recordings of your agents in your own storage provider." class="stretch">}}